Relintai/pandemonium_engine_docs/tutorials/shaders/advanced_postprocessing.md

     # Create mesh from mesh_array:
     mesh.add_surface_from_arrays(Mesh.PRIMITIVE_TRIANGLES, mesh_array)

+Note:
-.. note:: The triangle is specified in normalized device coordinates.
+ The triangle is specified in normalized device coordinates.
 Recall, NDC run
           from `-1` to `1` in both the `x` and `y` directions.
 This makes the screen `2` units wide and `2` units tall.
 In order to cover the entire screen with a single triangle, use a triangle that is `4` units wide and `4`